-In addition to offering extra countertop space, large kitchen islands can provide extra cabinets, drawers and shelves to store necessities like utensils and small appliances.
+In addition to offering extra countertop space, large kitchen islands can provide extra cabinets, drawers, and shelves to store necessities like utensils and small appliances.

-There are a countless storage ideas for a kitchen island.
+There are countless storage ideas for a kitchen island.
 Incorporating storage in your design doesn’t mean you have to hide everything behind your cabinets.
 Get creative and consider open shelving or convenient pull-out drawers.

 3. Convenient counter cooktop

 Everyone gathers in the kitchen.
 This is especially true at parties and get-togethers during the holidays.
 If you’re stuck with your back to your guests, how are you supposed to visit and mingle?
 Display your culinary skills and while remaining a part of the party by incorporating a cooktop in your kitchen island.